 333 South Grand Avenue, Los Angeles, CA 90071-3197 USA

 Debra Wong Yang is a partner in Gibson, Dunn & Crutcher’s Los Angeles office.
 Reflective of her broad practice and comprehensive abilities, Ms. Yang is Chair of the Crisis Management Practice Group, former Chair of the White Collar Defense and Investigations Practice Group, which includes the FCPA Practice Group and former Chair of the Information Technology and Data Privacy Practice Group.
-She is a member of the firm’s Executive Committee and the Management Committee.
+She is also a member of the firm’s Executive Committee.

 Drawing on her depth of experience and record of success, Ms. Yang focuses part of her practice on strategic counseling.
 She leads critical representations, both high-profile and highly confidential, involving a wide variety of industries, economic sectors, regulatory bodies, law enforcement agencies, global jurisdictions and all types of proceedings.
 Her clients are in the private and public sectors.
 She guides teams of attorneys and outside consultants in the development and implementation of strategies to achieve the most favorable outcomes, greatest protection of reputational interests and minimalizing of harm to the business assets.

 Ms. Yang has a strong background in addressing and resolving problems across the white collar litigation spectrum, including through corporate and individual representations, internal investigations, crisis management and compliance.
-Chambers selected her as the top individual in the White Collar Category in 2016.
-The Los Angeles Business Journal named her as one of the Top 500 most influential people in Los Angeles (2016) and LawDragon 2016 named her as one of the Top 500 lawyers in the United States.
-She has been called out for her capabilities in overseeing investigations — Global Investigations Review has named her to its inaugural Women in Investigations list (2015), where they highlight 100 high-powered women in the profession from around the world.
-She has been consistently ranked as a leading lawyer by Chambers USA in California for Litigation: White-Collar Crime & Government Investigations.
+The Los Angeles Business Journal named her as one of the Top 500 most influential people in Los Angeles (2016).
+In 2015, she was recognized by the Los Angeles Business Journal as one of the 27 “stellar attorneys” on the Most Influential Lawyers: White Collar and Cyber Crime list.
+In 2017, the Los Angeles Business Journal also named her to its list of Most Influential Women Lawyers in Los Angeles, featuring 50 of the most accomplished female attorneys working in the region, and in 2018, they named her among its Most Influential Minority Lawyers in Los Angeles.
+LawDragon 2016 named her as one of the Top 500 lawyers in the United States.
+Ms. Yang has been called out for her capabilities in overseeing investigations — Global Investigations Review has named her to its inaugural Women in Investigations list (2015), where they highlight 100 high-powered women in the profession from around the world.
+Who’s Who Legal has also included her in the 2018 Who’s Who Legal Investigations guide as a top practitioner.
+She was recognized as a 2017 leading lawyer by Chambers USA in California for Litigation: White-Collar Crime & Government Investigations, an award she has received since 2009.
 Ms. Yang has also been selected by her peers for inclusion in The Best Lawyers in America in the field of Criminal Defense: White Collar.
-In 2015, she was recognized by the Los Angeles Business Journal as one of the 27 “stellar attorneys” on the Most Influential Lawyers: White Collar and Cyber Crime list.
-In 2017 the Los Angeles Business Journal also named her to its list of Most Influential Women Lawyers in Los Angeles, featuring 50 of the most accomplished female attorneys working in the region (April 24, 2017).
 The National Law Journal named her to its Outstanding Women Lawyers list (May 4, 2015).
 The Daily Journal again named her to its list of California’s Top 100 lawyers over the years highlighting her role in defending a leading internet company in ongoing investigations into fantasy sports.
-The Daily Journal has also repeatedly named her to its annual list of 100 Leading Women Lawyers in California.
+The Daily Journal has also repeatedly named Ms. Yang to its annual list of 100 Leading Women Lawyers in California.

 Ms. Yang launched Gibson Dunn’s Information Technology and Data Privacy Practice Group, which focuses on a field in which she has maintained particular interest and proficiency since prosecuting one of the first computer hacking cases as a young Assistant U.S. Attorney.
 Ms. Yang was selected to serve on President George W. Bush’s Corporate Fraud Task Force and to chair the Attorney General’s Advisory Committees on Intellectual Property and Civil Rights.
 She was appointed by the Attorney General to sit on the Attorney General’s Advisory Committee and on the Intellectual Property Task Force.
 Among the numerous articles Ms. Yang has written is “Countering the Cyber-Crime Threat,” co-written with Brian M. Hoffstadt and published in the Spring 2006 edition of American Criminal Law Review.